 More than half of this year is now behind us, and I am evaluating my performance according to the sales objectives I set myself at the beginning of January.
 We all dream about reaching our target as early as possible but our B2B clients never want us to have it till Christmas Eve.
 Before it is too late, shall we think about how to improve our sales performance?

 If you put sales in a mathematical formula, you find it as simple as Quantity x Amount x Success Rate.
 Theoretically, you can program how many annual sales you want by getting enough leads, targeting type of deal and sharpening your skills.
-In the reality, we may not always have quality leads within territories developed even you have all needed skills.
+In reality, we may not always have quality leads within territories developed even you have all needed skills.
 Why is the real business world different?
 This is because we cannot predict the future.

 Apply entrepreneurial spirit to the process